andrewharmellaw/facilitating-software-architecture/adr/ADR003-How-do-we-handle-subscription-changes-so-the-customer-isnt-mischarged.md

 ## Options Considered
 NOTE: How will we recover from failures?
 Manually or automatically?
-  1. Cancel, then create and activate mandates — async retries if “activate” fails.
+  1. (PROVISIONALLY SELECTED) Cancel, then create and activate mandates — async retries if “activate” fails.
 ![CANCEL-THEN-CREATE-ASYNC-RETRIES-1-0](https://github.com/user-attachments/assets/12c2a78b-4631-4d5b-a5f0-8eea776c9d37)
 Cancel, then create (with async retries) sequence diagram, v1.0